dantleech/skeletor/README.md

 - Skeletons are hosted on Github.
 - Skeletons are installed locally (i.e. they work offline).
 - Interactive generation.
-- Stupid skeletor quotes and theme.
+- Almost 1000 skeletor quotes.

 ## Installation and Usage